How to fail successfully

-There is a lot of truth in the quote: ‘failures are our greatest teachers’.
-In fact, failure can play a key part in our ultimate successes.
+Many of us are afraid of failing.
+Whether it's because we fear that others will negatively judge us, or we do not want to disappoint ourselves, failure is often looked at as something to avoid at all costs.
+However, failure can play a key part in our ultimate successes.
 It’s almost impossible to achieve something without having a few bumps along the road.
-Learning to accept that our failures are part of our journey to success is important as it allows us to stay motivated.
+Learning to accept that our failures are part of our journey to success is important as it allows us to stay motivated and ultimately thrive.

-The unexpected ‘curveballs’ that are thrown your way force you to adapt and adjust so that you don’t end up completely off track.
-Importantly, from these curveballs, you learn and grow, and figure out how to overcome barriers so you can move forward.
+The unexpected curveballs that are thrown your way can help you to learn to adapt and adjust.
+Importantly, from these curveballs, you learn and grow, and discover how to overcome barriers so you can move forward.

 So, if failure is so key to personal and professional growth and development, how can you ensure that you fail successfully?